Planning Harmony Day

 How schools can be involved

-- Register your Harmony Day event - event registrations for 2018 Harmony Day celebrations open in early 2018.
+- Register your Harmony Day event.
+Registrations for 2020 Harmony Day celebrations open early in the calendar year.

-- Display the REJECT RACISM and Welcome posters supplied with your copy of the 2018 Calendar for Cultural Diversity in your classrooms and around the school.
-Discuss the messages conveyed by these posters.
-Racism hurts (PDF 242KB) posters are available from the Equity Resource Library.
+- Display the Welcome poster supplied with your copy of the 2020 Calendar for Cultural Diversity in your classrooms and around the school.

-- Explore different strategies to help build awareness of multiculturalism and combat racism in schools using the Racism No way site.
+- Discover different strategies to help build awareness of multiculturalism and combat racism in schools from Racism.
+No Way!

 - Respond to poetry or write a spoken word poem that reflects Australia’s cultural diversity and submit to SBS Face up to Racism.

-- Enter a poster or song writingcompetition with Moving Forward Together.
-The theme for the 2018 competitions is ‘Growing together in Harmony’.
+- Enter a poster or song writing competition with Moving Forward Together.
+The theme for the 2020 competitions is ‘Picture a World in Harmony’.
 Entry is free and financial prizes are awarded at a ceremony at NSW Parliament House.

 The following excerpt is taken from the Harmony Day website.